Everyone

 Managing annual holidays

-During a closedown, the employer and employee may agree to use other types of holidays or leave such as alternative holidays or any other form of leave (with or without pay) not provided by law.
+During an annual closedown, the employer and employee may agree to use other types of holidays or leave such as alternative holidays, or any other form of leave (with or without pay) not provided by law.

 Other types of leave